BeastnodeG/ttgrindworks/patchnotes.md

 Installation:
 Windows/Linux: Create a "mods" folder next to your "ToontownTheGrindworks.exe" and place the desired mod(s) .zip into it.
 (Do not extract the zip)
-MacOS: Create a "mods" folder in the /Applications folder and the desired mod(s) .zip into it.
+MacOS: Create a "mods" folder in the /Applications folder and place the desired mod(s) .zip into it.
 (Do not extract the zip)

 Changes:
 - Items